 The 33rd Infantry U.S.C.T. was also formed from earlier S.C.C.I. units.
 The 33rd was at Pocotaligo, South Carolina until February, 1865, then were involved in the occupation of Charleston until March 8.
 They moved to Savannah on March 8, and served there until June 6.
 They moved from there to Augusta, Georgia and served there and at various points in the Department of the South until January, 1866.
 They had six Harrises: Arthur, Edward, two Georges, Isaac and William.
 It seems unlikely that any of them would have ended up at Beaufort National Cemetery either, since the unit had moved into Georgia by the time PVT Harris died.

 The 34th Infantry was a heavily-deployed combat unit also formed from the S.C.C.I.
-Among many other engagements, they fought in the Battle of Honey Hill near Beaufort, in which the Confederate Troops were commanded by my ancestor, the aforementioned Colonel Charles J. Colcock.
-This seemed auspicious, until I noted that Honey Hill was contested on November 30, 1865, 19 days after PVT Harris died.
-The 34th has been in Florida until November 25, when they were ordered north, so it seems unlikely that one of the their three Harrises (Andrew, Charles and Harvey) include the one I’m seeking.
+Among many other engagements, they fought in the Battle of Honey Hill on November 30, 1864, near Beaufort, in which the Confederate Troops were commanded by my ancestor, the aforementioned Colonel Charles J. Colcock.
+The 34th had been in Florida until November 25, 1864, when they were ordered to South Carolina, and they mustered out on February 28, 1866.
+So it is possible, but it seems unlikely to me, that one of the their three Harrises (Andrew, Charles and Harvey) was the one I’m seeking.

 The 104th Infantry was organized at Beaufort, April 28 to June 25, 1865.
 They were attached to Deptartment of the South and performed garrison and guard duty at various points in South Carolina until mustering out on February 5, 1866.
 Like the 128th, the 104th Infantry contained no one with the surname Harris.